janusnic/generic_app_template/README.md

 tasks in only one step.
 To execute the Bash (*.sh) scripts, enter the command "sh (name of script)".
 The Bash scripts provided are:

-1.  test.sh: This command sets up and tests this Rails app.
+1.  test_app.sh: This command sets up and tests this Rails app.
 When you first clone this repository to a machine with a fresh Ruby on Rails installation, all tests should proceed as expected.
 If all goes well, your app will pass all tests.
 Please note that this script does NOT run code checking